MarcoJanse/bicep/README.md

-# bicep
+# Bicep

-Bicep modules and templates primarily used for my Azure lab
+Bicep modules and orchestration templates primarily used for my Azure lab.